 How Long Do I Need To Wait Before I Can Have a Facial?

 You can have a facial one week after micro-needling.

 Am I a Good Candidate For Microneedling?

-Micro-needling is a safe and effective treatment for most people, but it is not right for every person, but good candidates for microneedling are adults who are generally in good health, but want to improve their skin’s appearance, and people who want to see subtle but significant results from a minimally-invasive procedure.
+Micro-needling is a safe and effective treatment for most people, but it is not right for every person.
+Adults who are generally in good health are good candidates for microneedling.
+People who want to improve their skin’s appearance and want to see subtle but significant results from a minimally-invasive procedure are good candidates.